 How to Calm Travel Anxiety Naturally: Over the Counter Remedies

-As often as I travel, I’m still susceptible to flight anxiety.
+As often as I travel, I’m still susceptible to flight anxiety, also known as aviophobia.
 I internally freak out when turbulence hits, or stress myself out when I’m exhausted and dreading another long flight.
-But I’ve found a number of remedies to fight fear of flying that don’t involve popping prescription meds.
+But I’ve found a number of remedies to help those who are scared of flying that don’t involve popping prescription meds.
 Here’s my best tips to naturally combat fear of flying:

 1Set a Good Travel Foundation with Stress Fighting, Health Boosting Supplements

 If I show up at the airport tired and stressed, there’s no question I’ll be tensing up every time we hit a little turbulence.
 It’s not always possible to remove anxiety-causing stress from our lives, but we can create a healthy foundation for our brains and bodies.
 If you’re not already, consider taking a daily supplement to fill in gaps in your diet and support your overall health.

 It can seem like a good idea to avoid sleeping before a long flight or order to ensure sleep on the plane.
 However many people who struggle with anxiety will recognize sleep deprivation as a trigger.
 Do your best to arrive at the airport un-rushed and well rested, so you’re less susceptible to the stresses of travel.
 Things like starting to pack your suitcase at least a day before departure, planning transportation ahead of time, and even creating a packing checklist can help create a stress-free foundation for your trip.

 Unlike sleeping pills (which I don’t recommend when flying), calming nighttime supplements and herbal remedies for flight anxiety won’t konk you out.
 But they will gently help you to relax and quiet that part of your mind that’s afraid of flying.